 Send Invites to Employers

-- Refer to Events: Inviting Employers for a step-by-step guide to inviting employers.
+- Refer to Fairs: Inviting Employers for a step-by-step guide to inviting employers.

 - Note: be ready to approve employers that request to attend the fair.
 Similar to managing employers and jobs, setup saved searches to filter requests.